YunJD/neural-net-exercises/README.md

 http://deeplearning.stanford.edu/wiki/index.php/UFLDL_Tutorial (Older)

-Unfortuantely the *newer* site seems privy to errors, so some solutions follow the *older* site's exercises.
+Unfortuantely the *newer* site seems privy to errors, so solutions follow the *older* site's exercises.

 ## Requirements
 Everything is implemented for Python3.
 The main modules should be in the requirements file.
 However: